open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/operator.md

 To be able to manage autoinstrumentation, the Operator needs to be configured to know what pods to instrument and which autoinstrumentation to use for those pods.
 This is done via the [Instrumentation CRD](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#instrumentation).

-Creating the Instrumentation object correctly is paramount to getting auto-instrumentation working.
-Via the instrumentation object you are  configuring the OpenTelemetry SDK for python.
+Creating the Instrumentation resource correctly is paramount to getting auto-instrumentation working.
 Making sure all endpoints and env vars are correct is required for auto-instrumentation to work properly.

 ```bash